-E15 The Council may from time to time may choose to act as the Accountable body for a third party, for example to support local partnership arrangements, pooled budget arrangements or as a condition of grant funding.
+E15 The Council may from time to time choose to act as the Accountable body for a third party, for example to support local partnership arrangements, pooled budget arrangements or as a condition of grant funding.
 These arrangements may from part of our contribution in kind to a valued partnership.
 However, there is work required to support the accountable body role and assuming this responsibility also carries financial risks

-Chief Financial Officer
+Chief Financial Officer's Responsibilities

-E16 The CFO must approve all Accountable Body arrangements before they are entered into on behalf of the authority

-E19 In doing so the CFO will confirm:

-- There is a suitable formal agreement in place covering duties and responsibilities or all the parties for financial matters (See Partnership Section) - the resources are available to undertake the Accountable Body role; - There are adequate arrangements are in place to recoup the Accountable Body costs from the 3rd party or include them as part of the Council's contribution to the 3rd party arrangements; - Appropriate checks and safeguards are in place to prevent financial loss to the Council arising from its duties as Accountable Body, the arrangements, such as grant claw back, overspends, loss of assets or fraud; - The Council retains the power to retain funding where there is a breach of governance arrangements.
+- E16 The CFO must approve all Accountable Body arrangements before they are entered into on behalf of the Authority - E17 In doing so, the CFO will confirm: - there is a suitable formal agreement in place covering duties and responsibilities or all the parties for financial matters (See Partnership Section) - the resources are available to undertake the Accountable Body role; - there are adequate arrangements in place to recoup the Accountable Body costs from the 3rd party or include them as part of the Council's contribution to the 3rd party arrangements; - appropriate checks and safeguards are in place to prevent financial loss to the Council arising from its duties as Accountable Body, including arrangements such as grant claw back, treatment of overspends, loss of assets or fraud; - the Council retains the power to retain funding where there is a breach of governance arrangements.